evangelosc/Cpp-Adventures/Cpp17/constexpr-if/README.md

 <em>What is the constexpr-if??</em> It allows the programmer to choose at compile time one or more different branches to take in the code.

-Important: The Compiler must be able to evaluate the entire condition of the if constexpre, else it throws compile time error.
+Important: The Compiler must be able to evaluate the entire condition of the if constexpr, else it throws a compile time error.

 Nested if constexpr can be used for avoiding the above phenomenon, however that's not a compiler friendly approach.